March 31, 2025

 “I know that I know nothing.”

 There is much to discuss about what exactly the Greek philosopher Socrates meant by this thought.
-However, it is well-known and undisputed that he engaged extensively in the development of his students.
-He helped them gain new insights by prompting them, through suitable questions, to discover the solution to a particular issue themselves.
+However, it is well known and undisputed that he engaged extensively in the development of his students.
+He helped them, among other things, gain new insights by prompting them with appropriate questions to discover the solution to a matter for themselves.

-The principle of Socratic Questioning as a didactic method guides the learning process through structured questions.
-Instead of imparting knowledge through lecturing, this technique encourages learners to develop their own answers, question assumptions, and consider different perspectives.
+The principle of Socratic Questioning as a didactic method directs the learning process through structured questions.
+Instead of imparting knowledge in a lecture format, this technique encourages learners to develop their own answers, question assumptions, and consider different perspectives.
 This learning methodology differs from simply asking questions in that it systematically stimulates reflection and encourages learners to think more deeply about a topic.

 The 6 Types of Socratic Questioning

-Socratic Questioning comprises 6 central questioning techniques that you can utilize to promote the critical thinking of your course participants:
+In Socratic Questioning, there are 6 central questioning techniques that you can strategically use to promote your course participants’ critical thinking:

 1. Clarification Questions

-These questions help to better understand terms, concepts, or arguments.
-They force your learners to articulate their statements more precisely and clarify vague terms.
+These questions help clarify terms, concepts, or arguments.
+They force your learners to articulate their statements more precisely and specify vague terms.

-• Example: “Can you explain that more precisely?”
+• Example: “Can you explain that in more detail?”

-• Application in E-Learning: Include a question in your quiz that prompts learners to express a vague definition more clearly in their own words.
+• Application in E-Learning: Include a question in your quiz that prompts participants to clarify a vague definition in their own words.

 2. Questioning Background Assumptions

-These questions uncover hidden assumptions and biases that influence the thinking process.
+These questions uncover hidden assumptions and biases that influence the thought process.

 • Example: “What assumptions underlie this statement?”

-• Application in E-Learning: For example, initiate a discussion in an ethics course where learners reflect on the assumptions behind certain moral judgments.
+• Application in E-Learning: For example, in an ethics course, initiate a discussion in which learners reflect on the assumptions behind certain moral judgments.

 3. Examining Evidence and Arguments

-These questions help critically question and validate arguments.
+These questions help critically evaluate and validate arguments.

-• Example: “What evidence supports your opinion?” or “Is there evidence that contradicts this thesis?”
+• Example: “What evidence supports your opinion?” or “Is there any evidence that contradicts this thesis?”

-• Application in E-Learning: For example, incorporate a learning module in an online course about scientific work where your course participants must evaluate different sources.
+• Application in E-Learning: For instance, integrate a learning module into an online course on academic work where your course participants must evaluate various sources.

 4. Exploring Alternatives and Perspectives